 All international students are required to check-in with International Services within 10-days of arriving in the United States.
 If you are already in the U.S. under the F-1 status, you are required to check-in within 10-days of arriving at RBHS.
 Failure to check-in with International Services could result in the inadvertent termination of your record in SEVIS, the U.S. government's tracking system for F, J and M students.
 To properly check-in, you will need the following documentation:

-WHEN YOU ARRIVE ON CAMPUS, REPORT TO THE FOLLOWING PERSON:
+WHEN YOU ARRIVE ON CAMPUS, YOUR ADVISOR IS AS FOLLOWS:

 |Newark/Scotch Plains Campus:

 Newark, NJ 07107

 180 College Ave